 Google's several attempts at making own-branded phones has returned few victories, but one of the clear bright spots was last year's Pixel 3a.
 It turns out that Google's "less is more" approach really fits well within the constraints of a less-expensive phone, and its strengths in software and camera processing stand out against less-refined competition.

-It can easily be argued that its successor, the Pixel 4a, is the more important device for building the Pixel brand than the forthcoming higher-end Pixel 5.
+It can easily be argued that its successor, the Pixel 4a, is the more important device for building the Pixel brand than the upcoming higher-end Pixel 5.
 And on the face of it, Google did things right this year: it simplified to a single phone, improved the specs, kept the great camera, and dropped $50 off the price.
 That makes an enticing package — here's how it all works.

 At a glance